 School of Law incorporates the bulk of Estonia’s legal research potential.
 Our teaching staff has played a key role in the development of Estonia’s statehood and legal doctrine.

-In addition, our academic staff has written more than a hundred legal monographs, textbooks and teaching aids and many scientific commentaries on how to understand and implement various legal acts (18 commentaries from 2006-2017).
+In addition, our academic staff has written more than a hundred legal monographs, textbooks and teaching aids and many scientific commentaries on how to understand and implement various legal acts.
 Our faculty carries out both individual as well as larger-scale institutional research projects on a variety of fields.

 School of Law publishes the only Estonian law journal Juridica and its special English edition Juridica International which introduces Estonian legal order and development of legal thought to foreign readers.